 Wärtsilä’s R&D operations - strengthening the technology leadership position

-Wärtsilä is strongly committed to Research & Development.
-The aim of the R&D activities is to continuously strengthen the company’s technology leadership position, and to further improve its competitive edge in the global marine and energy markets.
+Wärtsilä is strongly committed to research and development.
+The aim of its R&D activities is to continuously strengthen the company’s technology leadership position, and to further improve its competitive edge in the global marine and energy markets.
+This is achieved by developing products and services that are based on reliable, efficient, and cost-competitive technologies, and which address customer needs.